chmodproject/react-hot-reload-nodejs-rethinkdb-boilerplate/README.md

 # react-hot-reload-nodejs-rethinkdb-boilerplate
-This is a react,  nodejs, rethinkdb, webpack with hotreload boiler plate
+This is a react, react-routes, nodejs, rethinkdb, webpack with hot-reload boiler plate.